itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 ## IV.
 Docker setup

-[Docker](https://www.docker.com/) is pretty cool.
+<a href="https://www.docker.com/" target="_blank" class="extlink">Docker</a> is pretty cool.
 It allows you to run applications as containers, that can be readily found online.
 If all goes well, adding features to our server should be as easy as installing apps from the app store.
 Docker will be used to set up the Minecraft server, as well as a VPN.

 1. Run `docker --version` to verify that it’s installed.
 2. Run `docker ps`.
 This should throw an error.